JinnZ2/TRDAP/README.md

 # TRDAP
 Transport registration data access protocol

-Excellent—let's build the standardization foundation.
-This is where your TRDAP protocol becomes something others could actually implement.
-I'll structure this as a proper Internet-Draft style document that you could theoretically submit to the IETF or use as a blueprint for a real standards effort.
+Thid is an Internet-Draft style document that could theoretically submit to the IETF or use as a blueprint for a real standards effort.

 📄 TRDAP: Transport Registration Data Access Protocol